Best Rewards Credit Cards in Canada for 2026

 How to earn credit card rewards

-As you’ve probably noticed, rewards credit cards rarely collect cash back or points at a fixed flat rate.
-Instead, they earn a lot of rewards on purchases in a small number of spending categories (such as gas, groceries, or restaurants) and only a little on everything else.
+Rewards credit cards rarely collect cash back or points at a fixed flat rate.
+Instead, they earn many rewards on purchases in a few spending categories (such as gas, groceries, or restaurants) and only a little on everything else.

 Cards with spectacular earning rates in one spending category or another are often named gas credit cards, grocery credit cards, etc. They might also be named after the type of points they collect, such as AIR MILES credit cards, Scene+ credit cards, etc.